The application-development process may start with your company looking to

 Successful development and introduction of an application as a company

-process might hinge on close collaboration with someone in the
+process might hinge on close collaboration with someone in the organization,

-and authority over any changes to its solutions.
-Consider the following
+any changes to its solutions.
+Consider the following steps when selecting a

 Prepare an elevator pitch